[Updated October 2021] Top 10 Ways To Increase The Rental Value Of Your Investment

 The most effective way to generate the best return on your investment rental property is by increasing the rental value. especially in competitive rental markets like Vancouver.

 Deciding where best to spend your money, however, is always a challenge.
 The fact is that certain renovations are more likely to reap better rewards than others.
-Here we’ve outlined 5 ways to potentially boost the rental value of your investment.
+Here we’ve outlined 7 ways to boost the rental value of your investment.
 Of course, the cost of renovations will vary greatly based on location, quality of products chosen and the cost of labour.
 Make sure you do your research, eliciting more than one quote on any given project.